4th Petition of Lord’s Prayer

 ✠ In the name of the Father and of the Son and of the Holy Spirit ✠

-This day has been set aside by our government for the giving of thanks, especially for our national and temporal blessings.
+This holiday has been set aside by our government for the giving of thanks, especially for our national and temporal blessings.
 Interestingly, Thanksgiving first became a national holiday in 1863, right in the middle of the conflict and bloodshed of the Civil War.
 Abraham Lincoln saw God’s providence in the pivotal victories at Gettysburg and Vicksburg, and proclaimed a day of thanksgiving and praise “to our beneficent Father who dwells in the heavens.”
-There is certainly also something for us to learn about giving thanks even in the midst of conflict and troubles.
-And so as we think about all of our temporal blessings, it is fitting that we consider and meditate on the 4th Petition of the Lord’s Prayer.
+There is certainly something in that for us to learn today about giving thanks even in the midst of conflict and troubles.
+And so as we think about all of our temporal blessings, it seems fitting that we consider and meditate on the 4th Petition of the Lord’s Prayer.
 If you would, please turn to the back of your bulletins and answer aloud the questions that I will ask you from the catechism.
+What is the 4th Petition of the Lord’s Prayer?

 “Give us this day our daily bread.”